Analysis of Asia Pacific Offshore Wind Market-Taiwan

 The MOEA recently issued “Guidelines for Offshore Wind Zonal Development Capacity Distribution,” finalizing process of the Zonal Development Round.
 It will release 15 GW of capacity during 2026 to 2035, of which 9 GW will be awarded in the first stage during 2026 and 2031, and the remaining 6 GW during 2032 and 2035.
 The Zonal Development Round will be initiated in August 2022.
 Selected developers will have four years to prepare for gird connection scheduled between 2026 and 2027.
 For each wind farm or a single developer, there is a capacity cap of 500 MW, which could be lifted up to 600 MW.

-In terms of industrial linkage, the government continued key development projects of the previous stage and added flexible mechanism upon wide request.
+In terms of industrial relevance, the government continued key development projects of the previous stage and added flexible mechanism upon wide request.
 The flexible mechanism includes project flexibility and quantity flexibility.
-Project flexibility allows developers to change projects with difficulties in localization to bonus projects, whilst quantity flexibility means that only 60% of capacity of a project is required to pass the industrial linkage review.
-That is to say, a wind farm with 30 turbines is only required to have eighteen of them passed the industrial linkage review.
-Three engineering design services were added in the industry linkage program of zonal development, including designs regarding offshore substations, submarine cable laying, and wind turbine substructure, expanding the original four major categories and 26 services to five major categories and 29 services.
+Project flexibility allows developers to change projects with difficulties in localization to bonus projects, whilst quantity flexibility means that only 60% of capacity of a project is required to pass the industrial relevance review.
+That is to say, a wind farm with 30 turbines is only required to have eighteen of them passed the industrial relevance review.
+Three engineering design services were added in the industry relevance program of zonal development, including designs regarding offshore substations, submarine cable laying, and wind turbine substructure, expanding the original four major categories and 26 services to five major categories and 29 services.

 The bid cap regulation sparked controversies.
 The original draft planned to take Taipower’s fossil fuel generation costs in the recent year as the bid cap (NTD 2.18/kWh).
 However, given renewable energy generation costs and the maturity of private renewable trading market, bid cap of the first round was raised to NTD 2.49/kWh, the sum of capacity-weighted average bid winning price of four wind farms selected in Phase 2 to be connected to the grid in 2025.
 Henceforth, the sum of capacity-weighted average bid winning price of the previous round of auction will be taken as bid cap of the next.
 Yet, as previously stated, Wind Infolink believes most businesses will be signing CAPP during this phase 3.